zuozhenggh/learning-library/data-management-library/data-lake/data-catalog.md

 ![Data Integration](./images/nav_dataintegration.png " ")

-From the Data Integration Service we will create a Workspace which will allow for diagramming the data flows with filters and create execution plans for data into the data assets.
+Here you will create a Workspace which will allow for diagramming the data flows with filters and create execution plans for data into the data assets.
 First, we must create the workspace and a couple more policies for the workspace to access the object storage and use and update the data in the data lake.

 Click on Create Workspace.
 Name it Workspace Lakehouse, uncheck the Enable the Private Network option and click the Create button.